-The School of Journalism and Mass Communication Inclusion Committee is an 11-member group made up of faculty, staff and elected undergraduate and graduate student representatives as well as a dedicated 50% Project Assistant.
+The School of Journalism and Mass Communication Inclusion Committee is an 8- to 11-member group (depending on available personnel) made up of faculty, staff and elected undergraduate and graduate student representatives as well as a dedicated 50% Project Assistant.
 All the students involved received a stipend for their labor.

 The committee meets biweekly – and sometimes more often according to needs — to set goals for diversity, equity and inclusion in the department, make plans to meet those goals, implement action steps, and measure any outcomes.
 It is also tasked with responding to racial and other crises that happen on campus and in the world.

 The SJMC Inclusion committee answers not only to the College of Letters & Science but also to the entire School of Journalism & Mass Communication community.

 The School of Journalism and Mass Communication strives to be a place where everyone feels they belong, a place where they feel nurtured, a place where all of their identities are welcomed.
 By bringing together a variety of different voices, backgrounds, experiences and identities, our department gains rich perspective in our teaching, learning, research, and service.

 In consideration of the institutional inequities that plague universities as big as the University of Wisconsin-Madison, we work in collaboration of SJMC community members to challenge bias and other forms of oppression that inhibit learning.
 In addition, it is our mission to train all of our students to understand how power and privilege work in our communication disciplines and professions and to teach them and ourselves how to improve these structures so that world is a better place for all.